Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 23 of 365. **Brave and thouthful!**
-- DAY: Monday, i made breakyyy, went to the gym
+- DAY: Thursdday, i made breakyyy, went to work  the gym Kabiri ry'umunani gotta lock in in nsbe, hopefully
-Kabiri ry'umunani
-gotta lock in in nsbe, hopefully